-Personal, Social, Health and Economic Education & Citizenship (PSHEE)
+Personal, Social, Health, Relationships and Economic Education (PSHRE), which includes Citizenship and Careers Education

-All pupils continue to spend 40 minutes per week focusing upon areas of PSHEE or Citizenship.
-The topics covered include: Healthy Lifestyles, World of Work, Global Communities, British Values and Extremism, Personal Finance, Government/Parliament and Safer Driving.
+All pupils continue to spend 60 minutes per week focusing upon areas of PSHRE education, Citizenship and Careers.
+The topics covered are: Healthy Lifestyles including Relationships and Sex education (RSE), Mental Health and Drugs education, The World of Work including work experience and college preparation, Global Communities including British Values and Extremism, Personal Finance, Government and Parliament, and Safer Driving.
+The aim of PSHRE is to enable the pupils to be 'Safe, Healthy and Prepared for Life.'

-Pupils are also taken off timetable to take part in more in depth sessions where relevant.
-These sessions involve a range of agencies working in the fields of health promotion and voluntary work.
-Some aspects of the PSHEE and Citizenship programme are delivered during year group assemblies.
+Pupils sometimes take part in more in-depth sessions where relevant.
+These sessions may involve outside agencies working in the fields of health promotion and voluntary work.
+Some aspects of PSHRE are delivered during year group assemblies, tutor time and core subjects such as PE and Science.

-Pupils are given the opportunity to contribute to the life of the School through Year and Whole School council, taking part in assemblies, hosting during open evening/parents evenings and supporting tutor groups during the transition from Year 6 to 7.
+Pupils are given the opportunity to contribute to the life of the School through Year and Whole School council, taking part in assemblies, hosting during open evening/parents' evenings and supporting tutor groups during the transition from Year 6 to 7.